bvieiraaa/bvieiraaa/README.md

 - 👋 Hi, ny name is Bruno Vieira, I’m from São Paulo - Brazil
--  I’m I'm currently doing a bachelor's degree in computer engineering.
+-     I’m currently doing a bachelor's degree in computer engineering.
 -     I’m interested in games in general and high-end pheriperals.
 -     I’m currently learning JavaScript (TypeScript, NodeJs, React and React Native)
 -     I’m looking to collaborate on any Open Source projects to improve my portfolio.
+-
 - You can reach me via email: **Brunonvieira1@gmail.com** or [**Linkedin**](https://www.linkedin.com/in/bruno-vieira-0aba16170/)

 Personal Goals🚀